junglesta/junglestar.github.io/_products/custom.md

 name: custom
 title: amazing custom design
 type: #streetbiz, socialmedia or empty
-description: "Junglestar is a small, flexible, web agency.
-We do information architecture, screen design, code and deploy.
-We offer top quality custom designed websites at competitive prices.
-We design, produce and develop well thought user experiences.
+description: "We are a small, flexible, web agency.
+We offer top quality custom designed websites at reasonable prices.
 We grow relationships with clients."
 permalink: /offer/custom/
 question: "&quot;Yes I want this,<br>that and also...&quot;"
 bestseller: #true or empty (bestseller+bestvalue=cannot)